-NSLI-Y is funded by the U.S. Department of State's Bureau of Educational and Cultural Affairs, and administered by American Councils for International Education in cooperation with implementing organizations including AFS-USA, iEARN, American Cultural Exchange Service (ACES), AMIDEAST, Legacy International, Russian American Foundation (RAF), Stony Brook University, University of Delaware, University of Minnesota, and University of Wisconsin.
+NSLI-Y is funded by the U.S. Department of State's Bureau of Educational and Cultural Affairs, and administered by American Councils for International Education in cooperation with implementing organizations including AFS-USA, iEARN, American Cultural Exchange Service (ACES), AMIDEAST, Russian American Foundation (RAF), Stony Brook University, University of Delaware, and University of Wisconsin.

 American Councils for International Education is the lead organization in the administration and implementation of NSLI-Y. NSLI-Y staff at American Councils for International Education manage the application and selection process, program-wide evaluation activities, and alumni activities.
 In addition, American Councils implements NSLI-Y programs.
 American Councils is a premier, international nonprofit creating educational opportunities that prepare individuals and institutions to succeed in an interconnected and increasingly interdependent world.
 Through academic exchanges, overseas language immersion, and educational development programs, American Councils designs and administers innovative programs that broaden individual perspectives, increase knowledge, and deepen understanding.